kongregate/display-list/README.md

 While this is less convenient than the simple case, it still provides a number of advantages over manually managing the list of elements:

-* Down-casting is centralized in the `Populate()` method of your display list, so the display elements can still work with strongly-typed data.
+* Down-casting is centralized in the `InstantiateElement()` method of your display list, so the display elements can still work with strongly-typed data.
-* `DynamicDisplayList` handles the bulk of the work of manging the view elements at runtime.
+* `DynamicDisplayList` handles the bulk of the work of manging the view elements at runtime, including pooling and recycling elements.
 * Boilerplate is minimal, and creating a new display list type is easy.
 * You still have complete control over the logic for instantiating your view elements, and can perform any custom logic necessary.

+### Custom Display Lists

+If `DynamicDisplayList` is still too constraining for your purposes, you can use subclass `BaseDisplayList` directly.
+This provides only minimal functionality for managing a list of view elements, but gives you the most flexibility and control.